-Data
+The model was parameterised using data from AMPATH.
 The AMPATH Medical Record System (AMRS) has been collecting individual-level data on the AMPATH AIDS-control system since 2006{Einterz:2007js, Tierney:2007th}.
 Service delivery occurs through public sector hospitals and health centres run by the Ministry of Health{Einterz:2007js}.
 Building on well established VCT and PICT programmes, the use of HBCT was trialled in 2007 before becoming a permanent intervention in 2010{Wachira:2013dc}.

+In this setting, VTC has been available since 2004 with PICT becoming more widely available from 2008.
+(IS THIS RIGHT?
+I AM JUST WRITING!).